 One Plus One Equals Zero / The Two Snakes Quotes in In the Lake of the Woods

 The In the Lake of the Woods quotes below all refer to the symbol of One Plus One Equals Zero / The Two Snakes.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of In the Lake of the Woods published in 1995.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of In the Lake of the Woods published in 1995.).

 Chapter 10 Quotes

 They would live in perfect knowledge, all things visible, all things invisible, no wires or strings, just that large dark world where one plus one would always come to zero.